-Green Driving America is making a difference in what people drive and how they drive.
-The organization is focused on the school community with two funded educational projects for the 2023-24 and 2024-25 school years in several states, where both students and their parents will learn the compelling benefits of green driving.
+Green Driving America is making a difference in how people drive and what they drive.
+The organization is focused on the school community with two funded educational projects for the 2024-26 school years in several states, where both students and their parents will learn the compelling benefits of green driving.

 Both of these projects combined yield the following benefits: